Stalk and cull deer

 - the health and safety requirements associated with stalking and culling deer, including the dangers associated with lone working

-- suitable clothing and protective equipment for the activity
+- the suitable clothing and personal protective equipment (PPE) for the activity

 - the reasons for culling deer as part of deer management